glennlea1525/Latex-for-Docs/creating-custom-title-page.md

----
-title: Creating a Custom Title Page
+# Creating a Custom Title Page

-description: LaTeX has the capability of defining quite good looking title pages.
+LaTeX has the capability of defining quite good looking title pages.
 Not easy, but doable.
-layout: single
-categories: latex
----
-{% include toc icon="gears" title="Contents" %}

 LaTeX comes with a standard title page, but you can create your own custom title page.